BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 /gate/SPECThead/ring/setPoint2 0.
 0. 1. cm
 ```

 We now set the orbit speed for SPECT acquisitions.
 Here we consider 32 projections for each head with an acquisition time of 40 seconds per projection.
-The orbitting speed here must correspond to the frame time slice set later (see Running the Simnulation)
+The orbitting speed here must correspond to the frame time slice set later (see Running the Simulation).
+Here we set the orbitting about the z axis (where our patient bed will be).

 ```ruby
 /gate/SPECThead/moves/insert orbiting